vnstr/DoVimBetter/README.md

 3. Move .vimrc to /Users/user_name/
 (mv .vimrc ~/)

-5. Open vim, and write command :PluginInstall (Vundle should install plugins)
+5. Open vim, and write command :PluginInstall (Vundle will have to install plugins)

 6. Restart vim

-P.s. check .vimrc, you can find more setting wich commented
+P.s. check .vimrc, you can find more settings wich commented

 Good luck!